 Q. You could get a lot more views if you ____

-A. I'm not interested in becoming a big name on Twitch; I'm interested in making videos about games I like (or dislike) and giving my comments on why I think they're great (or bad).
+A. I'm not interested in becoming a big name on Twitch; I'm interested in making videos about games I like and giving my comments on why I think they're great.
 Views and comments and subscribers are nice, but they're not my end goal.

 Oh, I won't be joining any of those pyramid scheme "network" sites that offer more views in exchange for a monthly stipend and/or endless shilling either, so don't ask.

 Q. You're just a jaded asshole who hates everything!

 A. Sure am.
 That's why I have a collection spanning over 700 physical games and why I continue to buy more on a regular basis.